mjayjoh/data-broker-analysis/index.md

 ### The (in)action of regulators
 Several federal frameworks may also constrain the practices of data brokers, but only in specific domains.
 For example, the Fair Credit Reporting Act (FCRA) regulates consumer reporting agencies, the Health Insurance Portability and Accountability Act (HIPAA) covers patient privacy, and the Children’s Online Privacy Protection Act (COPPA) protects the privacy of those under 13.
 The Federal Trade Commission (FTC), an independent agency, has authority to restrain unfair and deceptive trade practices, and have brought actions against data brokers.
 That said, the FTC sometimes lacks authority over enforcing against actions that do not fall within its statutory mandate, and enforcement is reactive, not practice.
 Congress has passed regulation prohibiting the sale or sharing of personal information with foreign adversary countries or entities they control, but this law does not restrict transfers to domestic entities.
 Furthermore, there does not exist a comprehensive federal framework governing consumer privacy, much less data brokers.

 Nineteen states lack comprehensive consumer privacy laws, but only five (California, Oregon, Texas, Vermont, and Nevada) explicitly regulate data brokers.
 A key distinction is that these states not only address data brokers directly in their privacy frameworks but also require them to register with the state on an annual basis.
 Some states merely require data brokers to register, while others provide consumers with some rights and controls over their personal data.
 With the exception of Vermont, whose statute focuses on credit reporting agencies, they mandate opt‑out provisions for third‑party data sharing and sales, and they grant consumers rights to access, correct, and delete personal data, while prohibiting discriminatory uses of such data.
 Enforcement generally falls under the jurisdiction of the state Attorney General, though California has delegated oversight to the California Privacy Protection Agency (CPPA), which is specifically empowered to monitor data broker practices.
-California’s DELETE Act, for example, requires the California Privacy Protection Agency (CPPA) to create an accessible universal deletion mechanism by January 1, 2026.
+California’s DELETE Act, for example, requires the CPPA to create an accessible universal deletion mechanism by January 1, 2026.
 Consumers will then be able to access the platform to submit requests, and then data brokers must comply with deletion requests starting later in the year.
 It also requires data brokers to submit to independent, third-party audits for compliance.

 In most other states, data brokers are governed indirectly by broader consumer privacy statutes.
 These laws do not explicitly reference data brokers but instead define “controllers” and “processors,” categories that encompass data broker activities.
 A controller is typically defined as an entity that determines the purposes and means of processing personal data, while a processor handles personal data on behalf of a controller.
 Consumer privacy acts generally impose obligations such as maintaining reasonable security measures, prohibiting discrimination against consumers, and ensuring rights to know what data is collected, to access and delete that data, and to opt out of its sale or certain processing activities, such as targeted advertising.
 Enforcement in these states also resides with the Attorney General.